 How We Evaluated Microsoft Teams Alternatives

-To make our top list of Microsoft Teams alternatives, we looked for software that makes it easier to organize conversations, allows guest users, and supports a full range of interactive functions like supporting voice-over-internet-protocol (VoIP) phone calls, chat, or screen share.
+Microsoft Teams has become tremendously popular since it replaced Skype for Business in 2019.
+To make our top list of Microsoft Teams alternatives, we looked for unified communications software that makes it easier to organize conversations, allows guest users, and supports a full range of interactive functions like supporting voice-over-internet-protocol (VoIP) phone calls, chat, or screen share.
 The best substitute applications also had to offer things like clear and reliable audio or video meeting quality, seamless file sharing, integration with other common software programs, and require minimal training to use.

 The criteria we used to develop our list of business communication platforms include: